Seven-99/Portfolio-cloud-engineer/README.md

         --Resolution: Corrected the location parameter in the main.tf to match the existinf infraestructure's region.
 This shifted the execution plan from a destructive replacement to a safe "Update in-place", ensuring zero downtime and data preservation.

+-Incident Management and Debugging

+    --Error reporting: Integrated GCP Error Reporting to centralyze and analyze application crashes or API failures.

+    --Real-time Notification: Configured a dedicated Notification channel via email to receive instant alerts or uptime failures and critical system errors.

+    --Automated Diagnosis: The setup allows for rapid troubleshooting by providing stack traces and error frequency directly in the monitoring dashboard.

+-Infrastructure Observability

+    --Global Latency Tracking: Real-time line charts agreggating `request_latency` by `checker_location`.

+    --Uptime Assurance: Automated checks from global nodes to validate a `200 OK` response status.

 -Key Skills Demonstrated
     --Google Cloud IAM: key management of Service Account and Github Secrets for a secure deploy.
     --Debugging: Use of the Chrome DevTools and execution logs of github to diagnose failures in real time.